 OTC birth control pills would decrease birth control choice and access.

-Journalist Sarah Elizabeth Richards points out, “Women visiting their pharmacists won’t have access to the most reliable forms of birth control on the market because those methods, such as implantable rods or intrauterine devices (IUDs), will still require a trip to a doctor’s office.”
+Journalist Sarah Elizabeth Richards noted, “Women visiting their pharmacists won’t have access to the most reliable forms of birth control on the market because those methods, such as implantable rods or intrauterine devices (IUDs), will still require a trip to a doctor’s office.”

 And, even within birth control pill brands, choice will be limited.
 Most effort is focused on making the progestin-only (also called POP or minipills) OTC, rather than the estrogen and progestin pills (also called combination pills).
-The most recent data states that only 0.4% of American reproductive-aged women take progestin-only birth control pills, or about 2% of all women who take the Pill.
+Only about 0.4% of American reproductive-aged women take progestin-only birth control pills, or about 2% of all women who take the Pill.
 Read More

 Making the Pill OTC would increase the use of hormonal drugs that may disrupt and damage the body.